let-def/texpresso/EDITOR-PROTOCOL.md

 LaTeX consumes files as a stream of bytes (8-bit integers).
 TeXpresso makes no assumption on the encoding, it just shares the raw contents stored on disk.

 However, this might not be the case for the content communicated by the editor.
-JSON strings, for instance, are serialized sequence of unicode codepoints.
+JSON strings, for instance, are serialized sequences of unicode codepoints.
 TeXpresso will convert it to an UTF-8 encoded byte string before sharing with LaTeX.
-Offsets specified in delta commands should therefore refer to byte offsets of the UTF-8 representation.
+Offsets specified in byte-based delta commands (`change`) should therefore refer to byte offsets of the UTF-8 representation.

-**TODO**: It might be possible to switch to a more convenient convention.
-For instance using line-based deltas, using line numbers rather than byte offsets might be more convenient for neovim.
+Alternatively, one can use line-based communication (using `change-lines` for editor->TeXpresso communication, and by passing `-lines` argument for TeXpresso->editor messages).
+Lines are numbered by counting '\n'.

 ## Commands (editor -> texpresso)